October 2022 Price cap announcement, what to keep in mind:

 We have spent the last year working with other companies and experts to bring ideas to the regulator and government which we hope they will implement.
 But time is running out and until we hear what the government might do, we want to help our customers prepare.
 We've recently updated our online Balance Forecast tool with “Crystal Ball mode”.
 This shows customers on our Flexible Octopus tariff the impact of likely price changes and factors in the government rebates already announced.
 While it can't be fully accurate, it should hopefully provide some perspective.

 To date, Octopus have absorbed over £150m of increases, to keep our costs lower for existing customers, but we simply can't absorb it all.
 Putting it in perspective — in a normal year, we'd usually pay £1.5bn for the fuel we supply to customers.
 This year it's more like £9bn.
-There's more about this below — but to be clear, we have never made a profit and won't do this year.
+There's more about this below — but to be clear, our number one priority is supporting our customers.

 No energy supplier can solve this problem — this isn't an industry issue, it's a consequence of war.
 This is why we've been calling on government help for all customers, regardless of who their supplier is.